-Understanding the difference between working in the business and working on the business can help streamline an operation.
-The former deals with affecting revenue directly while the latter is a business activity that doesn't directly generate revenue.
-Focusing on internet marketing that directly generates leads is an example of working in the business, whereas writing about industry ideas for the website is working on the business.
+Understanding the difference between working in the business and working on the company can help streamline an operation.
+The former deals with affecting revenue directly, while the latter is a business activity that doesn't directly generate revenue.
+Focusing on internet marketing that instantly generates leads is an example of working in the business, whereas writing about industry ideas for the website is working on the company.

 Working “IN” The Business

 Independent consultants usually work in their business for a few clients, taking up the full work week.
 They often do hands-on work that a manager doesn't have time to do.

 What holds many business owners back is they spend too much time on day-to-day activities that could be delegated to others.
 Too much focus working in the business limits the time the entrepreneur or the consultant can develop the company.

 A manager is working in the business for internet marketing, scheduling and meeting with clients, doing administrative work, or hiring and training new employees.
 These various responsibilities are often delegated to specialists, but in small companies, a manager may wear many hats and take on diverse tasks.

 Whenever management develops and introduces new offerings for customers, it is working in the business, encompassing team training.
 Building product knowledge is an integral part of sales because a big part of conversions involves answering customer questions.
 Developing a sales team program to increase revenue is an essential step toward strengthening productivity.